karlnicolipelletero-ux/MethodsLab_Pelletero_KarlNicoli/README.md

 Included Files
+MethodsLab.java:
-MethodsLab.java: The main source code containing all 5 required tasks. screenshots/: Folder containing images of the terminal output.
+The main source code containing all 5 required tasks.

 Features
 The program implements the following 5 tasks: